• NewJerseyAlmanac.com: Gateway to New Jersey Information

 On September 24 of 1757

-Aaron Burr Sr., second president of the College of New Jersey (now Princeton) and father of future vice president Aaron Burr, Jr., dies in Princeton at age 41 after leading the College since 1748.
+Aaron Burr Sr., second president of the College of New Jersey (renamed Princeton University in 1896) and father of future vice president Aaron Burr, Jr., dies in Princeton at age 41 after leading the College since 1748.
 Seven months after his death, his widow Esther dies, orphaning their three-year-old daughter Sarah and two-year-old son Aaron.

 On September 25 of 1975